MatheusRich/matheusrich.github.io/_drafts/kitchen-sink.md

 code for the 10th time...
 What?
 Don't look at me, it's how everyone does this!"_.

 Giant classes/functions/modules are like magnets: they attract all responsibilities to themselves and tend to get even bigger!
-They have so many things stuffed inside that everything seems to fit in there.
-That creates a sort of blackhole that won't stop growing.
+There are so much code stuffed inside that everything seems to fit in there.
+That creates a sort of black hole that won't stop growing.

 I'm not saying you should abstract early.
 I'm all aboard with [ma'am Sandi Metz][sandi] on _"duplication is far cheaper than the wrong abstraction"_.
-I'm just saying that abstraction will have to exist at some point.
+I'm just saying that an abstraction will have to exist at some point.

 ## 🚪 A way out